 Introduce an Employee Directory for Your Organisation Today

-If you don’t already have an employee directory for your organisation, what system are you currently using?
+If you don’t already have an employee directory for your organization, what system are you currently using?
 Paperwork?
 Multiple spreadsheets?
 Lots of filing cabinets filled to bursting?

 These types of systems are highly inefficient.
 Who knows how much you’re losing to wasted hours?
 And think of the security.
 How easy would it be for someone to compromise your system?
 How much would a data breach cost you?

-At e-days we have created a safe and secure employee directory system with HR document storage functionality.
+On Edays we have created a safe and secure employee directory system with HR document storage functionality.
 Features include an accessible employee database, with everyone’s employment history stored safely on the system.
 You can store documents against every employee, with a clear audit trail for everyone.
-And you can rest-assured that all the data you store will be fully compliant with GDPR regulations.
+And you can rest assured that all the data you store will be fully compliant with GDPR regulations.

 Any employee can access the directory from any device.
 It’s totally secure and very easy to navigate, so you can expect to enjoy all the benefits that a good employee directory can bring.
 Head here to learn more about our employee directory software.Learn more about our employee directory

-But this is just one of many features you’ll find in e-days.
-Through streamlining all of the most vital HR processes, we’ll help reduce absenteeism and boost productivity for your whole organisation.
+But this is just one of many features you’ll find in Edays.
+Through streamlining all of the most vital HR processes, we’ll help reduce absenteeism through intelligent reporting and boost productivity for your whole organization.

 Take a look at some of the features we offer here.
-And if you want to see for yourself how e-days will transform your system, we can give you a personalise demo for free, with no obligation.
+And if you want to see for yourself how Edays will transform your system, we can give you a personalised demo for free, with no obligation.